stinojones/clipbook/README.md

 	•	Frameworks: UIKit, AVFoundation
 	•	Storage: FileManager (local storage for privacy and efficiency)
 	•	Tools: Xcode, Git

-Contributing

-Contributions are welcome!

-How to Contribute
-	1. Fork this repository.
-	2. Create a new branch for your feature or fix:

-git checkout -b feature-name

-	3. Commit your changes:

-git commit -m "Add feature-name"

-	4. Push to your branch:

-git push origin feature-name

-	5. Open a pull request explaining your changes.

 License

 This project is licensed under the MIT License.